ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 I think it is interesting that time-varying parameters were already studied in 1989 but the concept of rate induced tipping was developed so much later.
 I did not manage to follow all of the calculations but it is interesting to see that there are techniques for studying time-dependent solutions and that they are related to fields I am relatively comfortable with (the maths still looks very hard).

+## 22. Über die von der molekularkinetischen Theorie der Wärme geforderte Bewegung von in ruhenden Flüssigkeiten suspendierten Teilchen.
+(1905)
+Einstein, A.

+**08.03.2025:** In this paper Albert Einstein argues that osmosis pressure should be present for free particles in a fluid, which is not predicted by classical thermodynamics.
+By considering the free energy of the system, he shows that osmosis pressure is a result of molecular-kinetic theory of heat (which was not established at the time).
+He then shows that a position-dependent force acting on the particles will be cancelled by the osmosis pressure in the stationary state and that this can be viewed as a diffusion process.
+The diffusion equation is derived and solved and some predictions are derived, enabling the calculation of the size of the atom.

+It was tough summarizing this German paper in English, especially since I am not that familiar with molecular physics, so it is likely not very precise.
+However, it was cool reading a paper from the G.O.A.T. himself and interesting to see how much of the maths is familiar and yet slightly different.
+While not being very relevant to my current studies, it never hurts reading up on important historical works.

 # Papers